These Chocolate Espresso Shortbread Cookies are buttery, crisp, loaded with dark chocolate and will give you a little extra pep in your step!

 - Add the granulated sugar, brown sugar, espresso powder, salt, and vanilla extract, then beat on medium speed until light and fluffy, about 2-3 minutes.

-- Using an electric or stand mixer, cream the Finlandia butter until soft.
-Add both sugars, espresso powder, salt, and vanilla extract, then beat until light and fluffy, about 2-3 minutes.
-Add flour and mix on low until just incorporated, then mix in chocolate.
+- Add the flour and mix on low speed until it's just barely incorporated, then mix in chocolate.
 Do not overmix.

 - Preheat the oven to 325 degrees and line two sheet pans with parchment paper.

-- Slice the cookies into 1/2-inch rounds, then place them on the pans about one inch apart.
+- Slice the cookies into ½-inch rounds, then place them on the pans about one inch apart.

 - Bake until they just start to turn golden around the edges, about 16-18 minutes.

 - Allow the cookies to cool completely on the baking sheet.

 Tips for success

 - When chopping the chocolate, aim for some big chunks and some finely chopped pieces for the best flavor and textural variation.